bengowan/dietr/README.md

 # dietr

-This is a repo to test out a diet and exercise planning shiny app.
+This is a shiny app for exploring intermittent energy restriction patterns.

-Test 2.